Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Natick

 Supporting pollinators is a key component of sustainable gardening in Natick.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
+Incorporate native plants such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval resources.
 Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
 Refrain from pesticide use during bloom, and never use neonicotinoids.
-Collaborate with organizations like the Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Natick